leroy-merlin-br/mongolid-laravel/README.md

 - Instantiate a **Phone** object with the attributes found in _'phone'_ attribute of the user
 - Return that object

-In order to embed a document to be used in a Embeds One relationship, simply set the attribute to an array with the attributes of the embeded model.
+In order to embed a document to be used in a Embeds One relationship, simply set the attribute to an array with the attributes of the embedded model.
 For example:

 ```php
     // The object that will be embeded